 After that we ventured over to the Pacific Science Center that was very educational yet fun.
 The added benefit is a most beautiful butterfly exhibit that was worth every minute we spent there.

 From there, we headed back to check into our hotel.
-The Warwick Hotel was located right in the heart of most Seattle attractions and we had a most comfortable, awesome room with a small balcony that looked out into downtown.IMG_2241Once we were settled in, we ventured back out–this time headed to Pike Place Market, which is a huge, Farmers/Crafts/Specialty Foods Market.
+The Warwick Hotel was located right in the heart of most Seattle attractions and we had a most comfortable, awesome room with a small balcony that looked out into downtown.Once we were settled in, we ventured back out–this time headed to Pike Place Market, which is a huge, Farmers/Crafts/Specialty Foods Market.
 I LOVED Pike Place.
-You could walk/shop/people watch for hours and there was a lot to take in.IMG_2258We stopped at Pike Place Fish Co.
+You could walk/shop/people watch for hours and there was a lot to take in.We stopped at Pike Place Fish Co.
 OMG, I couldn’t believe the varieties of seafood they were selling and the quirkiness of their presentation.
 The guys would also sing a song every time they made a sale, which was non-stop.

 We bought some Salmon Candy and if you’ve never tried it, I suggest you do.
 It’s a protein-packed snack that tastes nothing like candy OR salmon.
 We continued our own self-guided tour through Pike Place.
 We found florists who were selling HUGE bouquets of flowers for $5 and $10.
 We saw the original Starbuck’s store, and we watched cheese being made at Beecher’s.
 We sampled the Handmade Flagship Cheese which was delish!